(images source from cross border capital, Michael Howell’s framework)

 • bond durations underperforms

-3. Speculation - Liquidity remains high, excess builds
+3. Speculation - Liquidity remains high, excess build

 Writer Image